Government Economic Stimulus Initiatives and Support

 Employers are facing exceptional changes to the way of working and engaging with employees, and many employers are having to make colossal changes with little or no preparation.

-The Fair Work Ombudsman (FWO) is regularly updating their dedicated webpage on Coronavirus and Australian workplace laws to provide general guidance to employers on managing this situation.
+The Fair Work Ombudsman (FWO) regularly updates their dedicated webpage on Coronavirus and Australian workplace laws to provide general guidance to employers on managing this situation.

 The advice reminds employers that the usual provisions of the Fair Work Act still apply.